 Simply put, an index is a portfolio or collection of securities that represent a particular part of the market.
 There are thousands upon thousands of stock market shares that an investor can choose from, and it may be daunting to pick just one share to invest on.

 Knowing that a certain area is governed by the same geopolitical and social factors, it is sometimes a wise decision not to look at individual stocks but one market segment, or indices.
-Market analysts from XTrade Europe always advice traders to invest on indices.
+XTrade Europe can provide education tools, to help traders invest on indices the right way.
 Trading indices not only diversifies their portfolio, but they are also sound trading instruments.

 An Introduction to the World’s Major Indices